Ltvinon/Hillel-Calculator-on-Git/README.md

-# Hillel Calculator on Git
+Hillel Calculator on Git
+HW №2